QuentinRa/blog.quentinra.dev/programming-languages/web/others/extensions/index.md

 * ➡️ `action`: open a popup when clicking on the icon in the toolbar
 * ➡️ `content_scripts`: to run code on each page using the DOM
-* ➡️ `background`: to run code that do not need to access the DOM
+* ➡️ `background`: to run code that does not need to access the DOM
 * ➡️ `options_page`: a page to configure the extension

 ⚠️ Inside a `content_scripts`, most of the attributes of `chrome`/`browser` **aren't** available.
-Moreover, some properties are only available after asking for the [permission](https://developer.chrome.com/docs/extensions/mv3/declare_permissions/) first.
+Moreover, some properties are only available after asking for [permission](https://developer.chrome.com/docs/extensions/mv3/declare_permissions/) first.

 ```json!
   "host_permissions": [ "://*" ],